gasilva/dataAndModelsCovid19/README.md

 - R(t) are those individuals who have healed
 - K(t) are those individuals who have died

+β : Effective contact rate [1/min]
+γ: Recovery(+Mortality) rate γ=(a+b) [1/min]
+a: recovery of healed  [1/min]
+b: mortality rate  [1/min]
+σ: is the rate at which individuals move from the exposed to the infectious classes.
+Its reciprocal (1/σ) is the average latent (exposed) period.
+σ2: is the rate at which individuals move from the infectious to the deadas and healed classes.
+Its reciprocal (1/σ2) is the average latent (exposed) period.

 The splitting of deaths and healed from recoveries of the SEIR model is necessary because death data is more accurate than healed data of several countries.

 ![](./equations/SEIRD_Model.png)